Is this the best healthcare stock money can buy after today's update?

-Peter Stephens owns shares of AstraZeneca.
-The Motley Fool UK has recommended AstraZeneca and Hikma Pharmaceuticals.
+Peter Stephens owns shares of Alliance Pharma and GlaxoSmithKline.
+The Motley Fool UK owns shares of and has recommended GlaxoSmithKline.
 We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.